dereuromark/cakephp-shim/docs/Preconditions.md

 - You can rename the ~Joinless() variants to the actual ones again once you cleaned up all join-occurrences.

 ## IF creating a new 3.x app
-- You prevent using the 2.x shims and only use the 3.x convenience wrappers and functionality.
+- Avoid using the 2.x shims and only use the 3.x convenience wrappers and functionality.
 They are marked as such.
 Using BC shims on purpose is usually a bad idea and should be avoided from here on.